 You can also ask if you can take it home to try it for a few days.
 Some stores allow you to do this.
 The idea is that you take several cellos and try them all for a few days to really get a feel for them.
 Don’t feel pressured to buy the instrument if you borrowed it.

 Some musicians recommend buying a cello that is of a higher quality than just a beginner cello.
-The quality of the sound helps improve the quality of the playing even for beginners, creating a better sense of achievement.
+The quality of the sound helps improve the quality of playing even for beginners, creating a better sense of achievement.

 It’s really up to you.
 You can either buy a better instrument or get a lower cost beginner cello online to see whether playing the cello is really your thing.

-Unless you buy a cello kit, most cellos won’t come with their bows.
+Unless you buy an online cello kit, most cellos won’t come with their bows.
 If the instrument you want to purchase already comes with one, great!
 You might want to keep that one at the beginning, but consider investing in a bow that will provide balance, weight, and texture to your sound.

 The rate of bows can vary, but as a general rule, the cello bow should cost about 25% of what your cello costs.
 You will be surprised to know how much impact a good bow can make on the sound of your cello.